IsmailMarmoush/jann/readme.md

 ## Introduction

-JANN is an Artificial Neural Networks Library written in JAVA and licensed under GPL V3or later.
-The project is in preAlpha phase "Unstable versions 0.x" and lots of changes are inevitable.So far Jann is based on the following technologies:
+JANN is an Artificial Neural Networks Interface/Wrapper/Runner around Spark engine and is written in JAVA, licensed under Affero GPL V3.
+The project is in preAlpha phase "Unstable versions 0.x" and lots of changes are inevitable.

-* Jann Core Library (Spark, and JBlas)
-* JFreeChart

 ## Updates
 Currently moving to Spark engine, Spark uses mllib which uses JBlas; the early versions of JANN JBlas was used directly now it will be used through spark.
 Stay tuned!